 - Verification tests for the broader introduction of wind power generation using Kitahon HVDC Link.

-- Total Volume of interconnected inverters as of the end of March 2016 was 3,000 MW; over 20% share of renewable energies in the overall amount of power generated.
+- Total Volume of interconnected inverters as of the end of March 2017 in Hokkaido was over 3,000 MW; about 25% share of renewable energies in the overall amount of power generated.

 Research on output control for generation from livestock manure